 A few decades ago the answer would have been almost certainly YES!

 But these days it isn’t as critical as it once was.

 National Highway One runs right around the country and it is sealed virtually all the way so you can definitely drive around Australia and never get your tyres dirty.

-There are plenty of backpackers in Hiace vans and old Falcons & Commodores and other travellers in motorhomes who are getting out and seeing Australia without a 4WD.
+There are plenty of backpackers in Hiace vans and old Falcons & Commodores, vanlifer's in converted Sprinter vans and other 2WD travellers who are getting out and seeing Australia without a 4WD.

 But . . . in my opinion, they are missing some of the best this country has to offer.